The Green Papers

 All 58 of Tennessee's delegates to the Republican National Convention are pledged to presidential contenders in today's Tennessee Presidential Primary.

 27 district delegates, 3 from each of the 9 congressional districts, are to be allocated to the presidential contenders based on the primary results in each congressional district [ByLaws of the Tennessee Republican Party.
 Article IX.
 Rule C. Section 1. and Section 4A.].
-The district delegates are directly elected and appear on the primary ballot.
+The district delegates are directly elected from the primary ballot.

 • If one candidate receives more than 2/3 of the vote or only 1 candidate receives 20% or more of the vote in a congressional district, that candidate receives all 3 delegates.